-- Board composition should be made up of a majority independent Directors, subject to the skills and experience that the individual brings to the Board; - The roles of Company Chairperson and Chief Executive Office should be separate individuals; and - Directors should also be independent of management, and free of any business or other relationship that could materially conflict with management's decision.
+- Board composition should be made up of a majority independent Directors, subject to the skills and experience that the individual brings to the Board; - The roles of Company Chairperson and Chief Executive Officer should be separate individuals; and - Directors should also be independent of management, and free of any business or other relationship that could materially interfere with management's decision.

-Existence of Board committees
+Existence of nomination and audit committees

-The Board should establish committees such as nomination and audit committees to maintain independence and accountability in those respective areas.
+The Board should establish committees such as nomination and audit committees to maintain independence and accountability in the respective areas.

-A majority of the members on these committees should be independent members and ideally an independent Chair.
+A majority of the members on these committees should be independent members.